Why are All Electronics Made in China? Can It Change?

 To understand why we listed Taiwan as number two, please click here ODM Electronics: When is Taiwan better than China?

-The reason why so many electronics are still made in China is because of its electronic component’s ecosystem, not because of Cheap labor.
+So many electronics are still made in China because of its electronic component’s ecosystem, not because of Cheap labor.

-AI and robotization in manufacturing is well underway and will create a new manufacturing niche for which china is well prepared.
+AI and robotization in Manufacturing are well underway and will create a new manufacturing niche for which china is well prepared.